pezra/resume/peter-williams.md

 Software architect with expertise in highly scalable web applications, SOA and high quality software development.
 Strong understanding of the current state of the art in software development technologies, practices and methodologies.
-Noted for ability to learn new technologies and techniques rapidly, see situations where they may be applied advantageously and to coach others in their use.
+Able to learn new technologies and techniques rapidly, see situations where they may be applied advantageously and coach others in their use.
 Evangelist for continuous process improvements in both the software development process and business processes to which the software is related.

 Accomplishments
 ---------------